-The reforestation project is Trees for Lurë main focus, and our goal is to rehabilitate 500ha of damaged forests in the Lurë-Dejës Mt.
+Our main focus is the reforestation with a goal to help rehabilitate more than 500ha of damaged forests in the Lurë-Dejës Mt.
 National Park.
-We rely heavily on the local community to execute our operations which creates a strong relationship towards our projects within the community and allows us to contribute to the local economy and job opportunities.
-This approach is a main difference from other organizations and creates long-lasting results.
+We employ the local community to execute our operations which creates a strong relationship towards our projects and allows us to contribute substantially to the local economy.
+This approach is a main difference from other organizations and creates long-lasting results, read more.

 KEY FACTS